 Ethnically, the Moriori and the Māori are the same.
 Around the year 1500, a group of Māori decided to move from New Zealand to the Chatham Islands and began calling themselves Moriori.
 They adopted a new lifestyle grounded in non-violence and pacifism.

-In 1835, the Māori brought weapons they had acquired from the European colonists of New Zealand to Chatham Island.
+In 1835, the Māori brought weapons they had acquired from the European colonists of New Zealand to the Chatham Islands.
 They killed about 300 Moriori right off the bat, and whoever survived that initial massacre was enslaved.
 By 1862, only about 100 Moriori were left.
-The last full-blooded Moriori died in 1933.
+The last full-blooded Moriori passed in 1933.

 Pakistan's Bengali Genocide

 The Bengalis responded by launching a nationalist movement.
 In response, the Pakistani government launched Operation Searchlight in 1971, designed to eliminate all opposition to the Pakistani government.
-The death toll estimates stretch from 200,000 to almost 3 million.
-Many experts believe that this genocide was on par with what Hitler carried out during the Holocaust.
+The death toll estimates range from 500,000 to almost 3 million.
 Thankfully, the Bengalis were able to form their own nation in the early 1970s with overwhelming international support.